Kotak Mahindra Bank acquires microlender Sonata for Rs 537 cr in all cash deal | Science-Environment

 The deal is value accretive from inception given the economies of scale and unlocking of efficiencies along with the bank's own distribution footprint and technology, the statement said, adding that KMB will provide a wider suite of banking products to Sonata's customer base.

-''This acquisition is in sync with our broad vision and strategy,'' the bank's president for commercial banking Manish Kothari said, added that the BSS deal in 2017 has helped it create a Rs 5,300-crore financial inclusion book serving 1,300 customers.
+''This acquisition is in sync with our broad vision and strategy,'' the bank's president for commercial banking Manish Kothari said, added that the BSS deal in 2017 has helped it create a Rs 5,300-crore financial inclusion book serving 1.3 million customers.

 ''There are significant potential synergies to be realised as a result of this acquisition and we look forward to continue serving the customers in a smooth and consistent manner and ensuring their needs are well-served going forward,'' he added.